What is Autism Spectrum Disorder?

-Autism is a complex developmental disability that typically appears during the first three years of life.
+Autism Spectrum Disorder is a complex developmental disability that typically appears during the first three years of life.
 It is the result of a neurological disorder that affects the normal functioning of the brain, impacting development in the areas of social interaction and communication skills.
-Both children and adults with Autism, typically show difficulties in verbal and non-verbal communication, social interactions, and leisure or play activities.
+Both children and adults with Autism Spectrum Disorder, typically show difficulties in verbal and non-verbal communication, social interactions, and leisure or play activities.
 One should also keep in mind that Autism is a spectrum disorder, which means it affects each individual differently and at varying degrees.
-This is why early diagnosis is so crucial.
-By learning the signs of ASD, a child can then begin to benefit from one of the many specialized intervention programs.
+Therefore, early diagnosis is so crucial.
+By learning the signs of Autism Spectrum Disorder, a child can then begin to benefit from one of the many specialized intervention programs.

 What Causes Autism?